MARINE CORPS AIR STATION IWAKUNI, Japan --

 Marine Aircraft Group 12 conducted a Junior Recruit Day for Marines’ children ages seven to 17 at Marine Corps Air Station Iwakuni, Japan, April 21, 2017.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- Junior Recruit Day increases family readiness in the community by showing children and young adults what their parents or guardians do on a daily basis.
+Junior Recruit Day increases family readiness in the community by showing children and young adults what their parents or guardians do on a daily basis.

 The participants divided into two groups accompanied by Marine chaperones who lead them through the event.
 They engaged in activities such as various physical training exercises, an obstacle course, Indoor Simulated Marksmanship Trainer (ISMT), an F-18 flight simulator and Aircraft Rescue and Firefighter training.